-VWHDC has not properly nor positively consulted the public on its draft plans and proposals.
-I believe their consultation to have been discriminatory not least because the Council has produced (in a very short space of time) a large number of documents and changes.
-These are predominantly available only to those who can access its website.
-Constituents without internet access or those unfamiliar with long and complex digital documents and website hyperlinks are, consequently, disenfranchised.
-The Council also stresses that its preferred method for receiving comments/objections is by accessing and completing online forms with dissuasive portals, in addition to being un-fit for purpose (see my comment above).
+Overall, the VWHDC has not properly nor positively consulted its constituents on its draft plans and proposals.
+I believe that their consultation has been discriminatory not least because the Council has produced in a very short space of time a large number of documents and changes predominantly available only to those who can access its website.
+Constituents without internet access or those unfamiliar with long and complex digital documents and website hyperlinks are, in effect, disenfranchised.
+The Council also stresses that its preferred method for receiving comments/objections is by accessing and completing obstructive online forms with dissuasive portals.

-The Cumnor Parish Council first learned of the Green Belt Review and Local Draft Plan on 4th March 2014.
-Most residents only found out in the final days before the VWHDC's deadline for comments, which was 4th April 2014.
+The Cumnor Parish Council first learned of the Green Belt Review and Local Draft Plan on 4th March 2014 and most residents only in the final days before the VWHDC's deadline for comments, which was 4th April 2014.
 Parish Council officers received boxes of Vale leaflets ('Housing Delivery Update') and were expected to distribute them to households.
 Why were these leaflets not included in posted Council Tax notifications for 2014-2015?
-On many grounds, the VWHDC's failure to publicise, adequately, its Review, Plans and its own Comments (as though every resident is expected to check the Vale's website daily) is as deplorable as its rush to produce a swathe of documents (many of them inconsistent and rapidly changing) as well as highly contentious plans for potential house building on Green Belt sites across the Vale.
+On many grounds, the VWHDC's failure to publicise, adequately, its Review, Plans and its own Comments (as though every resident is expected to check the Vale's website daily) is as deplorable as its rush to impose both a plethora of documents (many of them inconsistent and rapidly changing) and highly contentious plans for potential house building on Green Belt sites across the Vale.

-Leaflets and communications to all households were only posted after the VWHDC Full Council, 15 October 2014, when the main motion from Cabinet to agree the Draft Local Plan was accepted for the purposes of pre-submission public consultation prior to submission to the Secretary of State for independent examination.
-The drive to get the Draft Plan approved on 15 October 2014 (1) was at the expense of adequate and full consultation with residents and constituents, (2) ignored important procedural and policy challenges, and (3) seriously understated strong and substantive opposition to the proposals as represented by several thousand written responses to the Council and voiced at public meetings convened to discuss the Draft Plan and Green Belt Review.
-I, therefore, argue that the Plan is unsound because it been neither positively nor adequately prepared.
+Posted leaflets and communications to all households were only used after the VWHDC Full Council, 15 October 2014, when the main motion from Cabinet to agree the Draft Local Plan was accepted for the purposes of presubmission public consultation prior to submission to the Secretary of State for independent examination.
+The drive to get the Draft Plan approved on 15

+October 2014 (1) was at the expense of a proper and full consultation with residents and constituents, (2) ignored important procedural and policy challenge, and (3) seriously understated substantive opposition to the proposals as represented by several thousand written responses to the Council and voiced at public meetings convened to discuss the Draft Plan and Green Belt Review.
+I, therefore, argue that the Plan is unsound because it has not been positively prepared.

-2. Core Policy 4 'Meeting Our Housing Need' and all those directly related especially Core Policy 7 'Providing Supporting Infrastructure and Services' and 13 'The Oxford Green Belt'.
-Unquestioned reliance on the Oxfordshire Strategic Marketing Housing Assessment (SHMA) is unsound and unsustainable.
+2. Core Policy 4 'Meeting Our Housing Need' and all those directly related especially Core Policy 7 'Providing Supporting Infrastructure and Services' and 13 'The Oxford Green Belt': Unquestioned reliance on the Oxfordshire 'Strategic Marketing Housing Assessment' (SHMA) is unsound and unsustainable.